outer-web/filament-image-library/README.md

 - A cropper to crop each configured image conversion.
 - A 'drag to reorder' feature.
 - Editable image html attributes: title and alt.
-- Automatically works with spatie/laravel-translatable by using our filament-translatable-fields package.
+- Works with spatie/laravel-translatable by using our filament-translatable-fields package.

 ## Installation